yingweiwo

 FDA Label

-Pifeltro is indicated, in combination with other antiretroviral medicinal products, for the treatment of adults, and adolescents aged 12 years and older weighing at least 35 kg infected with HIV 1 without past or present evidence of resistance to the NNRTI class.
+Pifeltro, in combination with other antiretroviral agents, is indicated for the treatment of adults and adolescents aged 12 years and older with HIV-1 infection weighing at least 35 kg who have no prior or current evidence of resistance to NNRTIs.

 Mechanism of Action

-Doravirine is a pyridinone non-nucleoside reverse transcriptase inhibitor of HIV-1.
-Reverse transcriptase is the enzyme with which HIV generates complementary DNA (cDNA) to its RNA genome - this cDNA is then inserted into the host cell genome, where it can be transcribed into viral RNA for the purposes of replication.
-Doravirine inhibits HIV-1 replication by non-competitively inhibiting HIV-1 reverse transcriptase.
-Doravirine does not, however, inhibit the human cellular DNA polymerases α, ß, and mitochondrial DNA polymerase γ.
+Doravirin is a pyridone nonnucleoside HIV-1 reverse transcriptase inhibitor.
+Reverse transcriptase is the enzyme by which the HIV virus produces DNA (cDNA) complementary to its RNA genome—this cDNA is then inserted into the host cell genome, where it can be transcribed into viral RNA for replication.
+Doravirin inhibits HIV-1 replication by noncompetitively inhibiting HIV-1 reverse transcriptase.
+However, doravirine does not inhibit human cellular DNA polymerase α, β, or mitochondrial DNA polymerase γ.

 Pharmacodynamics

-In a clinical phase 2 trial evaluating a dose range of 0.25-2x the recommended dose of doravirine (in combination with emtricitabine/tenofovir) in HIV-1 infected subjects with no antiretroviral treatment history, no exposure-response relationship for efficacy was identified for doravirine.
-Furthermore, at a dose of 1200 mg, which provides approximately 4 times the peak concentration observed following the recommended dose, doravirine does not prolong the QT interval to any clinically relevant extent.
+In a phase II clinical trial evaluating doravirine (in combination with emtricitabine/tenofovir) at doses ranging from 0.25 to 2 times the recommended dose, no exposure-response relationship was found to be associated with efficacy.
+Furthermore, at a dose of 1200 mg (approximately 4 times the peak concentration observed after the recommended dose), doravirine did not prolong the QT interval to any clinically significant extent.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.